checopdleon/leetCodeSolutions/README.md

 # leetCodeSolutions
-Repo that will contain all my (correct and in progress) solutions to the problems on leetCode.com
+These are all my (correct and in progress) solutions to the problems on leetCode.com

 My solutions have only one constraint - solving time.

-My only concern when coming up with solutions is how quickly I can solve them.
+My only concern when coming up with solutionsis how quickly I can solve them.
 In this sense, this repo is like my mental gym where I come in early in the mornings for thirty minutes and do as much as I can.

+These solutions were solved using the IDEAL problem solving method and the Duke Univ.'s approach to solving computer science problems.

 Feel free to leave comments!
 I welcome them all!
 Thanks for visitings!